 The Shell Game

-This classic scam is bafflingly common, and the mystery lies in how people continue to fall for it.
+This classic scam is bafflingly common; the mystery lies in how people continue to fall for it.
 It’s an age-old and glaringly obvious trick, even depicted in movies!
 You witness individuals on the street engaged in a card game, often three-card Monte, or hiding a ball in a cup, enticing onlookers to guess and win money.
 Tempted, you decide to participate, and surprisingly, you win!
 Encouraged, you bet more, only to find yourself losing repeatedly.
 The allure of easy money quickly turns into a lesson in the art of deception.

 “Come in for Tea and Help Me Write a Letter!”